psholtz/MIT-6.087/Section-2/exercise2-04.md

 1111 1111 0000 0000

-and the bitwise AND combination of x & MASK and 0 will likewise evaluate to 0.
+and the bitwise AND combination of x & MASK and 0 will still evaluate to 0.